petreleon/ByteMessengerApi/README.md

-# RodyMessengerApi
+# ByteMessengerApi

-Rody Messenger has to be a simplified messenger:
+Byte Messenger has to be a simplified messenger:
 - REST-like API
 - Presence: emoji and description
 - Conversation rooms with users and their last seen dates.